omnistrate-oss/omnistrate-sdk-go/v1/docs/ResourceApiAPI.md

 	serviceId := "si-12345678" // string | The ID of the service to list resources for productTierId := "pt-12345678" // string | The product tier ID
-	managed := false // bool | Is resource managed by omnistrate (optional) productTierVersion := "Ad consequuntur quos nihil tempore quas eveniet." // string | Product tier version of the instance to describe.
+	managed := false // bool | Is resource managed by omnistrate (optional) productTierVersion := "Cumque non pariatur rerum porro praesentium nesciunt." // string | Product tier version of the instance to describe.
 If not specified, the latest version is described. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)